Skip to content

 'A Virtuous Woman' by Layla Khoo

-Drawing inspiration from the themes of female virtue displayed in the Noble Women embroideries, Khoo is now embarking on the creation of a new artwork.
-Using recycled textiles to complete the piece, visitors are encouraged to express their ideas and notions of virtue and to contemplate who embodies the qualities of a virtuous woman today.
+Drawing inspiration from the themes of female virtue displayed in the Noble Women embroideries, artist Layla Khoo has embarked on the creation of a new artwork.
+Khoo has used recycled textiles to complete the piece, and each embroidery on the artwork has been sitiched by participants to express their ideas and notions of virtue and to contemplate who embodies the qualities of a virtuous woman today.

-Delving into these reflections, visitors will explore how these virtues and values can be communicated, signalling a collective aspiration for the qualities we wish to see in society.
+This reimaging of the 'Lost embroidery' at Hardwick Hall is an exciting peice of art which delves into how particapants have explored how these virtues and values can be communicated, signalling a collective aspiration for the qualities we wish to see in society.

 Image of the freshly conserved appliqué of Penelope with two virtues either side.